Is volunteering right for me?

 Susanna brings a wealth of experience to the team and represents Dorset Wildlife Trust at a number of Volunteer focus groups across the County.
 She is based alongside our East Dorset team at the Urban Wildlife Centre and so is very well placed to be our volunteering co-ordinator for the East & South Dorset regional teams.

-Lynn Toman is the Office Manager for our Brooklands HQ and is PA to Simon Cripps, Chief Executive.
+Lynn Toon is the Office Manager for our Brooklands HQ and is PA to Simon Cripps, Chief Executive.

 Lynn manages the volunteers who support our front of office operations at our Brooklands Farm Headquarters near Dorchester.

-Contact: Lynn Toman for more information at email@example.com
+Contact: Lynn Toon for more information at email@example.com

 Steve Masters - Reserves Recording & Monitoring